adventuregamestudio/ags-manual-source/DynamicSprite.md

 sprite.Delete();
 ```

-creates a copy of object 0's sprite, tints it red, and draws it onto the
+creates a copy of oObject's sprite, tints it red, and draws it onto the
 room background.

 *See also:* [`DynamicSprite.Flip`](DynamicSprite#dynamicspriteflip),